-- We are a mainstream academy for young people aged 9-17 years (extended secondary). - We provide support for all types of SEN and Disabilities. - We categorise our students under Monitoring, SEN Support and EHCP. - We provide support for all types of SEN and Disabilities, and some of our students have Education, Health and Care Plans (EHCPs).
+- We are a mainstream academy for young people aged 9-18 years (extended secondary). - We provide support for all types of SEN and Disabilities. - We categorise our students under Monitoring, SEN Support and EHCP.

 2. What is our policy for identifying children and young people with SEN and assessing their needs, and who is the SENDCO?